 - customer information

 All of these are enticing to those who hope to profit by selling this stolen data on the dark web or who wish to use it for ransom.

-One of the best ways for manufacturers to protect themselves on this new cyber landscape is by adopting an edge-to-edge cybersecurity strategy that accounts for the increasing number of vulnerable endpoints.
+By protecting themselves with the right cybersecurity solutions, manufacturers can also defend themselves from an increasing number of vulnerable endpoints.
 This includes everything from a programmable logic controller (PLC) on the factory floor to third-party vendors, as well as mobile devices and laptops used to access the system remotely.